 Chinese state media slam US trade announcement, say Beijing ready to fight

-Chinese state media criticized a U.S. announcement that it would press ahead with restrictions on investment by Chinese companies, saying on Wednesday that Beijing was ready to fight back if Washington was looking to reignite a trade war.

-SHANGHAI: Chinese state media criticized a U.S. announcement that it would press ahead with restrictions on investment by Chinese companies, saying on Wednesday that Beijing was ready to fight back if Washington was looking to reignite a trade war.
+SHANGHAI: Chinese state media criticized a US announcement that it would press ahead with restrictions on investment by Chinese companies, saying on Wednesday (May 30) that Beijing was ready to fight back if Washington was looking to reignite a trade war.

 The United States said on Tuesday it still held the threat of imposing tariffs on US$50 billion of imports from China and would use it unless Beijing addressed the issue of theft of American intellectual property.